wiseman-timelord/Chat-Gradio-Gguf/README.md

 - The "Configuration" page - for configuration of, models and hardware, and relevant components, as well as ui customization...
 ![preview_image](media/configuration_page.jpg)

-- Wide Llama.Cpp support in the installer, thanks to latest ~128k ai systems, no longer having to streamline such things...
+- Wide Llama.Cpp support in the installer...
 ```
 ========================================================================================================================
     Chat-Gradio-Gguf: Install Options